rustymagnet3000/ios_debugger_challenge/README.md

 (lldb) exp $a.getRandomNumber()
 (Int) $R8 = 1614
 ```
-**Step 2**, Now I need to write my swizzle code, that would target the following information.
+**Step 2**, I needed to write my swizzle code that would target the following information:
 ```
 Class = YDHelloClass
 Instance Method = getRandomNumber